 Advertisers set their own budget and bid for each ad campaign.
-If you are the highest bidder for the audience you’re targeting, you will win impressions and pay one cent more than the price of the second-highest bid for those impressions.
-Ads are priced by the Cost Per Thousand Impressions (CPM).
+You can bid for impressions through CPM bidding (where one opened email = one impression) or for clicks through CPC bidding.
+If you are the highest bidder for the audience you’re targeting, you will win impressions.
+For both CPM and CPC bidding, instead of paying your maximum bid, you will only ever pay one cent more than the next highest bid in the auction at the moment your ad is served.

 For example, imagine a scenario where three campaigns are targeting the same readers today: